List of Marvel Cinematic Universe films: Spider-Man films

 In February 2015, Sony Pictures Entertainment and Marvel Studios announced a licensing deal that would allow Spider-Man to appear in the Marvel Cinematic Universe, with the character first appearing in Captain America: Civil War.
 Spider-Man films produced by Marvel Studios would continue to be financed, distributed, and controlled by Sony Pictures.
 In June 2015, Feige clarified that the initial Sony deal does not apply to the MCU television series, as it was "very specific ... with a certain amount of back and forth allowed".
-Both studios have the ability to terminate the agreement at any point, and no money was exchanged with the deal.
+Both studios can terminate the agreement at any point, and no money was exchanged with the deal.
 However, a small adjustment was made to a 2011 deal formed between the two studios (where Marvel gained full control of Spider-Man's merchandising rights, in exchange for making a one-time payment of $175 million to Sony and paying up to $35 million for each future Spider-Man film, and forgoing receiving their previous 5% of any Spider-Man film's revenue), with Marvel getting to reduce their $35 million payment to Sony if Spider-Man: Homecoming grossed more than $750 million.
 Marvel Studios still received 5% of first dollar gross for the film.
 Sony also paid Marvel Studios an undisclosed producer fee for Homecoming.

 In August 2019, it was reported that Disney and Sony could not reach a new agreement regarding Spider-Man films, with Marvel Studios and Feige said to no longer have any involvement in future films.
 Deadline Hollywood noted that Disney had hoped future films would be a "50/50 co-financing arrangement between the studios", with the possibility to extend the deal to other Spider-Man-related films, an offer Sony rejected and did not counter.
 Instead, Sony hoped to keep the terms of the previous agreement (Marvel receiving 5% of the film's first dollar gross), with Disney refusing.
 The Hollywood Reporter added that the lack of a new agreement would see the end of Holland's Spider-Man in the MCU.
 Variety cited unnamed sources claiming negotiations had "hit an impasse" and that a new deal could still be reached.
 In September 2019, it was announced that Disney and Sony had reached a new agreement allowing for Spider-Man to appear in Spider-Man: No Way Home (2021) as the third film co-produced by Marvel Studios and Sony Pictures and a future Marvel Studios film.
 Disney was reported to be co-financing 25% of the film in exchange for 25% of the film's profits in the new agreement, while retaining the merchandising rights to the character.